-If you live in Indiana and are filing Form I-485 based on a pending or approved Form I-140, you must file with the USCIS Phoenix Lockbox.
+If you live in Indiana and are filing Form I-485 based on a pending or approved Form I-140, you file with the USCIS Chicago Lockbox.
 Include a copy of Form I-797, which shows that your Form I-140 has been receipted or approved.

 Know your next steps

 After you submit all of your forms and documents, you will wait for your petition to be adjudicated.
 After the I-485 petition is filed: